Montagnes Noires

 which attains a height of either 318m or 326m.
-Other significant peaks include Ar Menez (304m) and Montagne Noir (307m) (or, in Breton: Menez Du).
+Other significant peaks include Ar Menez (304m) and Montagne Noire (307m) (or, in Breton: Menez Du).

 They are composed from a range of Precambrian, Ordovician, Silurian and Devonian rocks forming a part of the Variscan orogen and include sandstones, quartzites and slates.

 The hills form a part of the border between the départements of Finistère and Morbihan and just extend into Côtes-du-Nord.